Sphene

 What color is sphene gemstone?

-Occasionally pink, black or brown, most stone is predominantly green or yellowish-green, with colorful flashes of a rainbow of hues.
-There are yellow, orange, brown or green gems with many gradations between those colors.
+Occasionally pink, black, or brown, most stone is predominantly green or yellowish-green, with colorful flashes of a rainbow of hues.
+There are yellow, orange, brown, or green gems with many gradations between those colors.

-Is sphene stone a pleochroic?
+Is sphene stone pleochroic?

 Where does the best sphene come from?

-The primary sources are Canada, Madagascar and Mexico.
-Baja California, Mexico produces yellow-brown, brown, green and dark green chrome crystals up to 4 inches long, making it one of the world’s main deposits.
+The primary sources are Canada, Madagascar, and Mexico.
+Baja California, Mexico produces yellow-brown, brown, green, and dark green chrome crystals up to 4 inches long, making it one of the world’s main deposits.

 Natural sphene for sale in our gem shop

-We make custom made sphene jewelry as engagement rings, necklaces, stud earrings, bracelets, pendants… Please contact us for a quote.
+We make custom-made sphene jewelry such as engagement rings, necklaces, stud earrings, bracelets, and pendants.
+Please